aws-samples/serverless-patterns/lambda-eventbridge-sqs-lambda-cdk-python/README.md

 - The eventsGenerator lambda function publishes three events to the default bus.
 Each event has distinct id and distribution-mechanism-preference pair.
 The events are also stamped with source as "content-generator"
 - Each message is evaluated against the rules defined in EventBridge.
 We have three rules each with a matching criteria of source matching "content-generator" and preferenceDistribution matching email|sftp|3papi respectively.
 (3papi refers to third-party API.)
 - The rules are configured with targets as SQS queues that trigger Lambdas for processing.
 The SQS queues are configured with concurrency settings to match the rate of the distribution-channel.
+See details of the rate limiting feature in the docs [SQS Max Concurrency] (https://docs.aws.amazon.com/lambda/latest/dg/with-sqs.html#events-sqs-max-concurrency)

 ## Testing